At UC Law SF, we believe that legal education is an active, engaging process that prepares students for real-world law practice.

-CURRENT UC HASTINGS students should consult the Clinical Programs intranet page for the most up-to-date, detailed information on our clinics and field placements and how and when to apply to the different programs.
+Current UC Law SF students should consult the Clinical Programs intranet page for the most up-to-date, detailed information on our clinics and field placements and how and when to apply to the different programs.

 Make a Real Difference in People’s Lives

-Represent individual clients from initial interviews through the final administrative hearing or court trial, including fact investigations, client counseling and advocacy in Superior Court or before federal administrative law judges.
+Represent individual clients from initial interviews through the final administrative hearing or court trial, including fact investigations, client counseling and advocacy in Superior Court or before state and federal administrative law judges.

 Immigrants’ Rights Clinic